MindaugasBernatavicius/python-course/README.md

     0.0.X Notes on versions 2.X vs 3.X
       0.0.X.X Not backwards compatible, so many features could be added, use Python3 by default.
       0.0.X.X Package names: python3, pip3, ipython3
+      0.0.X.X Byte strings in Python2, Unicode strins in Python3.
+      0.0.X.X Print was a statement in Python2, in Python3 it's a function.
+      0.0.X.X Some new features were added like: TODO.
     0.0.X Tools:
       0.0.X.X REPL - read execute print loop.
       0.0.X.X Interpreter: a way to run programms from files.
       0.0.X.X Pip - package manager.
       0.0.X.X Ipython - interactive shell that is more powerfull (autoreload can be enabled nativelly).
       0.0.X.X Pypi - python package index
+      0.0.X.X Venv - virtual env to keep python executable w/ asociated packages separatelly for different projects.
     0.0.X Documentation:
       0.0.X.X https://www.python.org/
       0.0.X.X https://docs.python.org/3/